Trevor Chappell: 1981 Ashes

-Chappell's first innings saw him come in at number five with Graham Yallop at three.
-He made 17 runs over 122 minutes.
-In the second innings, he made 20 over 94 minutes, and hit the winning runs as Australia won by four wickets.
+In the final event, Chappell's first innings saw him come in at number five with Graham Yallop at three.
+He was dropped by ian Botham when on five, and made 17 runs over 122 minutes.
+In the second innings, he came to the wicket when Australia was 3-77 chasing 132; he made 20 over 94 minutes, and hit the winning runs as Australia won by four wickets.

-Chappell kept his place in the team for the second Test but failed twice, scoring 2 and 5.
-Despite this the selectors kept their faith, and Chappell was in the third Test side, promoted to number three.
+Chappell kept his place in the team for the second Test but failed twice, scoring 2 and 5 (in an hour).
+Despite this poor result, in the next tour game, against Northampton, Chappell scored 71 and Kent failed again (Dirk Wellham scored 135), so the selectors – Kim Hughes, Rod Marsh and Peter Philpott – picked Chappell for the third test.
+This time Chappell was promoted to number three.

 This match passed into legend.
-Chappell scored 27 over 161 minutes, helping Australia to a first innings total of 401, notably taking part in a 94-run partnership with John Dyson.
+In Australia's first innings, Chappell scored 27 over 161 minutes, helping Australia reach 401, notably taking part in a 94-run partnership with John Dyson.
 England were dismissed for 174, Kim Hughes enforced the follow-on, and at one stage England were 7–135 in response.
 Then Ian Botham began one of the most famous counter-attacks in Test cricket, scoring 149 not out and helping England reach 356.
 Chappell was never called upon to bowl.
 Australia had to score 130 to win.
 Chappell came to the wicket when Australia were 1–13 – he and Dyson took them to 56, with Chappell making 8 off 56 balls.
 He was then dismissed, which triggered a collapse; Australia lost the match by 18 runs.

 The fighting quality of Chappell's innings had been noted, and it was not a foregone conclusion that he would be dropped.
-However, by this stage Martin Kent had rediscovered his form, and he was selected in the Australian eleven for the fourth Test, with Chappell made twelfth man.
+However, by this stage Martin Kent had rediscovered his form with a score of 92 against Worcestershire (Wellham made 52), and he was selected in the Australian eleven for the fourth Test, with Chappell made twelfth man.

 Australia lost the fourth test and there was some media talk that Chappell might find his way back in the team for the fifth test in place of Graham Yallop, who had shown weakness against fast bowling.
 Chappell scored 46 in a tour game, but then it seemed the wicket for the fifth test would take spin, which Yallop excelled at playing, so he kept his spot and Chappell remained twelfth man.

 Chappell then won a man-of-the-match award for hitting 63 in a one-day game against Leicestershire.
 However, Dirk Wellham was preferred to him in the sixth Test.